 Solitary confinement cell.
 Note two layer of entrance doors.

 It was used to held inmates who caused trouble in prison and had to be isolated from the rest of the inmates.
 At certain period of the day, they were required to do roll call by mentioning the number of their cells.
-However, some numbers were omitted.
+Interestingly, some numbers were omitted.
 Those were 6 and 9, because their shape resemble gallows noose.

-I remember, our guide playing prank with some students who went inside the solitary confinement cell by suddenly shut the door closed and shouting “What do you want?
+I remember, our guide playing prank with some students who went inside the solitary confinement cell by suddenly closing the door and shouting “What do you want?
 Bread or water?”
 The frightened students shouted and banging the door, before the guide opened the door to let those hapless participants out and puffing their breath.
 Those who were not fall victim to the prank, giggled upon seeing the dazed survivors.

 Fremantle prison execution chamber.